 “Earthship structures are intended to be “off-the-grid-ready” homes, with minimal reliance on public utilities and fossil fuels.
 They are constructed to use available natural resources, especially energy from the sun and rain water. – Wikipedia.
 Watch the video below to learn more about these amazing structures and the philosophy of their creator.

-After our Earthship Tour, we’ll head for a late lunch to Taos Mesa Brewing Mothership with expansive views of the mountains and mesa … followed by a 2-3 mile mindful hike along the Rio Grande River Gorge.
+After our Earthship Tours, we’ll enjoy take out lunch at the Rio Grande Gorge overlook with expansive views of the mountains and mesa … followed by a 2-3 mile mindful hike along the Rio Grande River Gorge.
 We’ll watch for those bighorn sheep and jackrabbits, smell the sage and dust, and stare (safely) into the void at the snake=like river below …

 Prepare to surrender to some heavy duty bliss time.
 The moon will be full and high in the blue sky, and we will find our own ways throughout this gorgeous spa.
-Bring a book, a journal, your suit, towel, and flip flops and settle in for this luxurious evening.
+Bring a book, a journal, your suit, towel, and flip flops and settle in for this luxurious day.
 Multiple outdoor and indoor mineral springs to choose from, including a mud bath.
-Schedule a massage if you like and enjoy dinner on your own schedule. ** Please note that previously this was an evening soak at Ojo Caliente, the sister spa which has since booking been damaged in a fire.
+Schedule a massage if you like and enjoy lunch on your own schedule. ** Please note that previously this was an evening soak at Ojo Caliente, the sister spa which has since booking been damaged in a fire.
 We’ll be going to Ojo Spa Santa Fe for a full day instead on Friday! ***Please note that their capacity is 20 per day, so if you join our retreat later, you may not make the cut!***